BrendanGasparin/php-social-network/README.md

     ALTER USER 'root'@'localhost' IDENTIFIED BY '<new password>';

-Be sure to note the new password as you will need to configure PHP Social Network to use it.

 Create the social network database:

     CREATE DATABASE social_network;

-    exit;
+MySQL and PHP do not play nice when you use the root user, so create a new user, substituting username with your chosen username and password with a secure password:

+    CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
+    GRANT ALL PRIVILEGES ON social_network.* TO 'username'@'localhost';
+    FLUSH PRIVILEGES;

+Be sure to note the new username and password as you will need to configure PHP Social Network to use them.

 Locate the setup_db.sql file in the root directory of the cloned git repository.
 Run it as follows: